burkestar/learning/topics/spanish.md

 ## Learning Resources

+### Advice

+- I recommend starting with Pimsleur as it gets you started practicing realistic conversations and builds incrementally from there.
+It's structured into 5 levels, with 30 lessons per level.
+Each lesson is 30 minutes and makes for a good daily habit.
+I like that the lessons are purely auditory to get you listening and pronouncing the words rather than just reading them.
+And it has great spaced repetition and randomization to keep reinforcing and practicing.
+Each lesson has some practice tools like flashcards and a pronunciation challenge that records your voice and rates how well you responded.
+These programs frequently go on sale for the yearly or lifetime membership.
+- There are so many learning resources.
+Don't overwhelm yourself, just pick 1 to get started and make it a habit.
+If its not working well for you, pick another one.
+- I don't recommend Duolingo.
+It's mostly vocabulary focused, and too gamified, so it will take you a lot longer to have useful conversational skills.
+- Change the language settings on your phone and laptop to Spanish.
+It will reinforce a lot more vocabulary because you'll see some words repeatedly in the menus.
+Plus it forces you to go figure out what things mean.

 ### Programs

-- [Rosetta Stone](https://www.rosettastone.com) is the gold standard with an immersive approach and image-based learning.
-It's meant to follow a natural approach to learning like a child which means the starting lessons are not very practical for realistic everyday conversation.
-    - Annual: $239 ($20/mo) - single language (on sale for $119)
-    - Lifetime $399 - all languages (frequently on sale for $179)
 - [Pimsleur](https://www.pimsleur.com/learn-spanish-spain-castilian/#premium_monthly) for speaking proficiency, used by government agencies, conversation focused
     - Annual: $164 ($14/mo) - all languages
     - Lifetime: $798 - all languages (on sale $598)
 - [Babbel](https://get.babbel.com) for practical every day conversations
     - Annual: $215 ($18/mo) - all languages
     - Lifetime: $300 - all languages (on sale for $199)
+- [Rosetta Stone](https://www.rosettastone.com) is the gold standard with an immersive approach and image-based learning.
+It's meant to follow a natural approach to learning like a child which means the starting lessons are not very practical for realistic everyday conversation.
+    - Annual: $239 ($20/mo) - single language (on sale for $119)
+    - Lifetime $399 - all languages (frequently on sale for $179)

 ### Conversational AI